2019 PHILL HANSEL INVITE

-HOUSTON – The 21st-ranked University of Houston Swimming & Diving program leads the field by 230 points after the opening day of action at the Phill Hansel Invitational.
-The Cougars closed out the opening day of action with 537 points.
+HOUSTON – The University of Houston Swimming & Diving program widened its lead on the second day of action at the Phill Hansel Invitational.
+Houston closed out the day with 1,187 points.

 Prelims will begin at 10 a.m. each day, with finals beginning at 6 p.m. on Thursday and Friday, and 3 p.m. on Saturday.

 Diving events will take place 12 p.m. on Thursday and Friday with a 11 a.m. start on Saturday.
 A consolation final will follow each of the preliminary rounds and be immediately followed by finals.

 For more information visit the meet page by clicking HERE.